syasini/AstroPaint/paper/paper.md

 painter.spray(canvas)
 ```

+The output map array can be accessed via `canvas.pixels` or directly
-Here `input_data` is the dataframe that holds the locations, velocities, and
+ visualized using `canvas.show_map()`.
+Here `input_data` is the dataframe that
+  hold the locations, velocities, and
  masses of the halos. `nside` is a parameter in `healpy` that determines the
   total number of pixels (`npix = 12 * nside ** 2)` and
    consequently the resolution of the map .
 Finally